Motofomo is a home for our shared motorcycle obsession.

 I find writing helps solidify my thoughts, expose gaps, and in the process may help others learn a bit more too.
 So I put down here whatever I think will help others.

-Because people often ask, here are my most recent rides:
+Because people often ask, here are my most recent rides.

-My BMW R nineT (2017)
+My BMW R nineT (2017) (now sold)

 Dana's BMW R nineT 2017 outside storage unit